xeylou/testade.xeylou.fr/content/posts/centreon-it-overview/index.md

 The Default options are Yes in the three cases.

-**An then export the configuration for the pollers.**
+An then export the configuration & restart the pollers to make changes take effect, like did at the end of [adding hosts](#adding-hosts).
-*(to avoid putting a third times the captures how to do it)*
+*(to avoid putting a third time the captures how to do it)*

 ### debugging

-Passives checks commands can be seen, that helped me a lot for debugging.
+Passives checks commands can be seen, helping a lot for debugging.

 It can also helps for active monitoring without dealing with the Centreon interface.